Signed in as:

 Access is through the gap in the barbed wire fence.
 The peg numbers are in the background of this photo.

-This is taken at river level when the river was very low in May 2020.
+This is taken at river level when the river was very low.

 The actual peg is on a silver birch tree which is in line with the farm gate in the adjoining field.